finnp/osx-pkg/readme.md

 ## Modules

 You can also create your pkg files by using the components of this modules.
-Here's 3 modules that are essential to create an OSX flat package.
+Here are 3 modules that are essential for creating an OSX flat package.

 ### [cpiofs](http://npm.im/cpiofs)